openedx/edx-platform/lms/djangoapps/appsembler/enrollment_api/api_docs.md

 # Enrollment API endpoints

 ## Authentication
-The API requires OAuth auth for grant access to the endpoints and actions.
+The API requires OAuth authentication for granting access to the endpoints and actions.

-All endpoints can return the following response errors if there some problem with the authentication process:
+All endpoints can return the following response errors if there are problems with the authentication process:

 ### Credentials not provided
 * Code: 401 UNAUTHORIZED
 * Content: `{ detail : "Authentication credentials were not provided." }`
 * Reason: Authentication credentials were not provided.

 ### Invalid Token
 * Code: 401 UNAUTHORIZED
 * Content: `{ detail : "Invalid Token." }`
 * Reason: Invalid OAuth Token.

 ## Generate Enrollment Codes
-This endpoint generate enrollment codes for a course, you can later enroll users in the course using the endpoint bellow and the  generated codes.
-The endpoint receive for parameters a course ID and the amount of desired codes to be generated.
+This endpoint generates enrollment codes for a course.
+You can later enroll users in the course using the endpoint below and the  generated codes.
+This endpoint takes as parameters a course ID and the amount of desired codes to be generated.
 More info about Enrollment Codes [edX Docs](http://edx.readthedocs.io/projects/open-edx-building-and-running-a-course/en/latest/manage_live_course/manage_course_fees.html#create-and-manage-enrollment-codes)

 * URL: `/api/enrollment/v1/generate-codes`